pulkitsikri/Differenct-ways-of-Graphical-Representation-of-Missing-Data/na_graphs.md

 ![](graph2.png)

 #### The above bar chart shows all the variables along with total number of rows and the red bar indicates the total number of missing values in each variable.
+I've added one bar graph on top of the other just to show how many of each variable is 'filled' with missing values.
+Same is the case with next graph.
+If anyone knows a different way of representing the same

 Displaying all the variables with percentage of missing values
 --------------------------------------------------------------